gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 "Oh."
 Another pause.
 "I'd have done it for him too, if I'd been there."

 "I know."
 This time it was Erileine who paused.
-"I think...
-I don't think I really did it for him, though."
+"I think…  I don't think I really did it for him, though."

 She heard a rustle as Piaerre rolled onto her stomach.
 "So who'd you